 Does a charged-off account hurt your credit score?

-While not as bad as a bankruptcy or a foreclosure, most creditors won’t lend to someone who has multiple charge-offs on their credit report.
+A charge off isn’t as a bankruptcy or a foreclosure.
+However, most creditors won’t lend to someone who has multiple charge-offs on their credit report.
 Additionally, nearly all mortgage lenders require all of them to be cleared before issuing a home loan.
 Plus, you may even have trouble qualifying for credit cards and store cards.

 A charge-off can lead to big drops in your credit score—as much as 50 points to 100 points.
 This is particularly true if you’ve never had credit problems in the past.
 Once your account is in charge-off status, paying it will only help your credit slightly.
-A paid charge-off is certainly better than one that is unpaid, but in terms of your credit score, the lift is usually minimal.
+A paid charge-off is certainly better than one that is unpaid.
+However, in terms of your credit score, there is usually little difference.

-While you can negotiate a debt settlement to get a charge off removed in return for full payment, these types of requests are not always honored by the creditors.
-If you do negotiate this deal, make sure you get it in writing from your creditor or collection agency before actually making any payment.
+You may be able to negotiate a debt settlement to get a charge off removed in return for full payment.
+However, these types of requests are not always honored by the creditors.
+If you do negotiate a deal, have the creditor or debt collection agency put it in writing before making any payments.

 Do you still have to pay a charge-off?